 The creation of Artificial Intelligence (AI) holds great promise, but with it also comes existential risk.
-How can we know AI will be safe?
-How can we know it will not destroy us?
-How can we know that its values will be aligned with ours?

 So you now have this independent agent, or even a tool, doesn’t matter which, that is way more capable than all of us combined.
 So if they design a new synthetic virus, for example (right now is a good time to use that